Kia Sorento: Thailand

+Vietnam

+The fourth-generation Sorento was launched in Vietnam on 14 September 2020, in four trim levels: Deluxe, Luxury, Premium and Signature.
+At launch, two powertrains are available: 2.5-litre MPi petrol and 2.2-litre CRDi turbocharged diesel.
+All Sorento variants are locally assembled at the Kia THACO plant located in Chu Lai, Quảng Nam.
+In December 2022, the HEV and PHEV powertrains were added to the lineup, both powertrains were available in Premium and Signature trims.

+The facelifted Sorento was launched in Vietnam on 13 September 2025, in four variants: 2.5G Signature FWD, 2.5G Signature AWD, 2.2D Signature FWD and 2.2D Signature AWD, it is powered by either 2.5-litre GDi petrol and a 2.2-litre CRDi turbocharged diesel engines each available as either front- and all-wheel drive.

 Awards

 In January 2021, the Sorento 1.6 T-GDi Hybrid 2 was named Large SUV of the Year by What Car? magazine.
-What Car? awarded the Sorento five stars out of five in its review of the car.
+What Car? awarded the Sorento four stars out of five in its review of the car.

 In June 2022, the Sorento won Auto Trader UK's New Car Award for Best 7 Seater.
 Auto Trader awarded the Sorento four and a half stars out of five in its review of the car.